Measurable bounded cohomology of measured groupoids: Main consequences of the exponential law

 \begin{prop} Let $\calR$ be an amenable $\mathrm{II}_1$-relation.
 For every coefficient $\calR$-module $E$ endowed with the trivial action, we have that

 when the degree is greater or equal than one. \end{prop}

 \begin{proof} Any amenable $\mathrm{II}_1$-relation is equivalent to the orbital relation of the action of $\mathbb{Z}$ on some ergodic space $(X,\mu)$ by Ornstein and Weiss \cite{OW80}.
-Since the cohomology is invariant in the (weak) isomorphism class of $\mathrm{II}_1$-relations by Remark \ref{remark_ergodic_relation_weak_invariant}, we have that
+We claim that the action must be essentially free.
+By contradiction, suppose that there exists a positive measure set $U$ on which the field of stabilizers is not trivial.
+This would imply that the associated equivalence classes in $X$ would be finite, contradicting the fact that $\calR$ is countable.